sigma0-dev/zkbitcoin/whitepaper/index.md

 }
 ```

-## Stateful zkapps
+### Stateful zkapps

-A statefull zkapp can be deployed with a transaction to `0xzkBitcoin` that contains two data field:
+A statefull zkapp can be deployed with a transaction to `0xzkBitcoin` that contains the following data:

 1. The digest of a verifier key.
 2. 1 field element that represent the initial state of the zkapp.
 (If there's none the zkapp is treated as a stateless zkapp.)